 If you notice that the wind and snowfall are becoming more intense before setting off, it is better to take a break and wait until the weather improves.
 If you notice on the way that the snowfall is getting heavier, you should try to get back to the valley or to the next mountain hut as quickly as possible and wait there.

 In warmer temperatures around freezing point, on the other hand, snowfall has a completely different effect.
 Here, unlike powder snow, the new snow is wet and heavy.
 This makes it stick better, but at the same time means that the skis no longer glide smoothly through it.
 This happens especially often in spring, when it also gets warmer in the mountains.
-Skiing through the heavy, wet snow becomes more strenuous: if you don’t lean forward so much and use the poles skilfully, you won’t put too much strain on your joints.
+Skiing through the heavy, wet snow becomes more strenuous.
+However, if you don’t lean forwards so much and use the poles skilfully, the strain on your joints is automatically reduced.

 Skiing on ice

 A good skiing technique on ice is to ski more diagonally instead of the usual soft curves and to apply pressure along the entire length of the edge.
-Very wide turns along the soft snow and around the ice slabs are possible this way.
+This allows you to make very wide turns along the soft snow and around the ice slabs.
 However, this puts more pressure on knees and ankles.
-The shoes must therefore be very tightly fastened.
+The boots must therefore be very tightly fastened.
 The upper body should not lean too much to maintain stability.

 If you are not up to these conditions or cannot master these techniques and control your descent, it is better to spend the day comfortably in the ski hut when there is ice on the piste.